ta603/RefinPaint/README.md

 - `--bar_begin`: Starting bar number.
 - `--bar_end`: Ending bar number.
 - `--confidence_about_your_composition`: Confidence level about the composition (0-10).
 - `--human_in_the_loop`: Include human in the loop processing (default: False).
-You can add red notes that you want to inpaint and then save the file in `proofreading` directory.
+You can add red notes that you want to inpaint in the heatmap and then save the file in `proofreading` directory.
+Further instructions will be added after acceptance.
 - `--only_human`: Use only human-generated compositions (default: False).

 For a detailed explanation of each argument, refer to the `parse_arguments` function within `RefinPaint.py`.